 All too often, when a petitioner's income is only just above the Poverty Guidelines level, USCIS kicks the form back for more information.
 USCIS screening officers do not always look carefully at the current income, so they might issue a "Request for Evidence" (RFE) based on inadequate income amount shown on the tax return, or because they notice other financial issues at play.

 There are steps you can take to avoid such complications, basically by submitting extra documentation.
 For example, as USCIS details in its instructions to the I-864, you might want to submit a recent letter from your employer, stating your its contact information and your annual salary, as well as pay stubs showing your income for the last six months and evidence of any alimony, child support, dividend or interest income, or other income you receive from some other source.

 In addition, you might wish to add a cover letter explaining the situation and stating your current income and why it meets the Poverty Guidelines level.
 If you need help, see an experienced immigration attorney.

 I’m a U.S. citizen, petitioning for my wife and her young son, and filling out Form I-864.
-I have my own business, but in the last few years it hasn't earned enough to meet the amount I need for the three of us under the Poverty Guidelines.
+I have my own business, but in the last few years it hasn't earned enough to meet the minimum amount I need for three of us under the Poverty Guidelines.
 My wife, however, owns a house in her home country, which she plans to rent out rather than sell.
 She has paid off the mortgage loan.
 Can we count that toward the minimum?

 Overseas assets owned by the intending immigrant can be used to meet the Poverty Guidelines minimum support requirements.
 However, there are some conditions, and you will need to gather documents showing that you meet them, and include these with the I-864.